bmorris3/ACTIN/README.md

 `-t` str : Tests the program using the test fits files provided.
 Use `e2ds`, `s1d` or `adp` to test e2ds, s1d or ADP files, respectively.
 The code searches for the required files automatically.

+`-frac` bool : Use fractional pixels if True (default), use integral pixels if False.

 ### Testing the code with minimum arguments:

 The example below will test the code using the test files provided in the package.